Fortnite-API/py-wrapper/README.md

 ___

-### AES
+### Aes
 ```
 api.aes.fetch()
 ```
-Get the latest Fortnite AES Key.
+Get the latest Fortnite Aes Key.
 This also include version and build information.
 ###### Parameters
-- `key_format` [KeyFormat] (Optional) - Specify the AES key format.
+- `key_format` [KeyFormat] (Optional) - Specify the Aes key format.
 Default is set to HEX
 ###### Returns
-Returns a `AES` object.
+Returns a `Aes` object.

 ___